 • Avoid changing your job: Your employment history is considered during the mortgage financing process.
 This ensures you can repay your loan according to the terms.
 If you change jobs, a lender may think you are financially unstable, making you less appealing as a borrower.

-Pre-approval and pre-qualification are both important and smart homebuying moves.
+Pre approval and pre qualification are both important and smart home buying moves as part of applying for a mortgage.
 However, these are two different terms, and both serve different purposes!

-On the other hand, pre-approval is a formal statement of the specific mortgage amount for which you are approved for.
+On the other hand, the preapproval process is a formal statement of the specific mortgage amount for which you are approved for.
 This is based on a review of all your financial information and is usually a requirement.
-Your pre-approval letter will provide a letter on the specific amount that will be given to you.
+Your pre approval letter will provide a letter on the specific amount that will be given to you.

-While pre-qualification is a smart first step for establishing your personal budget for buying a home, a pre-approval letter is a necessary step in the process.
-Unlike pre-qualification, pre-approval is a more specific estimate of what you can afford.
-In other words, a pre-approval letter is more of a guarantee of loan approval than prequalification because it goes into much more detail regarding your finances.
+While pre qualification is a smart first step for establishing your budget for buying a home, a pre approval letter is a necessary step in the process.
+Unlike pre qualification, pre approval is a more specific estimate of what you can afford.
+In other words, a pre approval letter is more of a guarantee of loan approval than prequalification because it goes into much more detail regarding your finances.

 • Easy sign-up, plus self-serve tools and trusted guidance when needed.